-The portfolio has outperformed the MSCI UK Annual Healthcare Property Index once again, in respect of the calendar year to 31 December 2021, with a portfolio total return of 10.5% relative to the Index's 9.6%.
-The portfolio's annualised total return since launch now stands at 11.1% while the portfolio's last five-year period has an annualised total return of 10.5% relative to 8.9% for the Index.
+In relative terms, the portfolio has performed well.
+The portfolio once again outperformed the MSCI UK Annual Healthcare Property Index in respect of the calendar year to 31 December 2022 (THRL portfolio total return of 2.5% relative to the Index's 1.7%), and the like-for-like valuation decrease of 4.1% for the year to 30 June 2023 compares well to the 19% capital decline in the CBRE UK monthly index (all property) over the same period.
+The valuation of the portfolio partially recovered in the second half of the financial year, with the like-for-like value increasing by 1.5%.
+The portfolio's annualised total return since launch now stands at 10.2% while the portfolio's last five-year period has an annualised total return of 8.6% relative to 8.1% and 6.9% respectively for the MSCI Index.